-The Supervisory Committee.
-Before the completion of 12 credits or the second semester, students are required by the Graduate School to form the supervisory committee.
 The committee chair must have Graduate Faculty status in the department and have expertise in the student's primary area of specialization.
 The committee must have two additional faculty members who have Graduate Faculty status in the department.
 Affiliate department members may be a committee co-chair or member.
 The final committee member should have Graduate Faculty status in another department.
 If the student has an out-of-department minor, the outside member must come from the minor department.
 Lecturers do not have Graduate Faculty status.
 Faculty in professional colleges (e.g., law, medicine) ordinarily do not have Graduate Faculty status.